-- 🖴 If your dwarf begins a turn on a card with a campfire, you may move it up to 5 spaces on this turn. - You can't land on or cross path cards with an obstacle that has not yet been overcome (with a tool). - 📤 Rocks and obstacles that have been overcome can be occupied by only 1 dwarf at a time.
+- lf your dwarf begins a turn on a card with a campfire, you may move it up to 5 spaces on this turn. - 🚔 You can't land on or cross path cards with an obstacle that has not yet been overcome (with a tool). - 🚔 Rocks and obstacles that have been overcome can be occupied by only 1 dwarf at a time.
 A second dwarf may neither land on this card nor pass through it if there is another dwarf on it. - 🙈 A troll blocks the path it is on.
-You can't move onto or off of a card through the path connection the troll is on. - Solution in the player to solution in the player a trap, you immediately lose 1 card from your hand.
+You can't move onto or off of a card through the path connection the troll is on. - S If you move your dwarf over a trap, you immediately lose 1 card from your hand.
 The player to your left picks any card from your hand and discards it without looking at it.